 What?
 We had to put some healthy vegan snack foods on this list too!

 But honestly, these vegetable chips are just as tasty as traditional potato chips and perfect for when you have the munchies but don’t want to feel terrible about yourself.
+They’re also one of the best healthy vegan snacks on the go – whether you’re off to work, out with friends or on a day trip.

 Terra Real Vegetable Chips come in numerous varieties, most of which are vegan-friendly (and thank goodness too – because you’ll probably eat an entire bag in one sitting).